hdShang/arxiv-daily/docs/cs-CL/2025-09-30/papers/251001283v1-evaluation-sheet-for-deep-research-a-use-case-for-academic-survey-wr.md

 ---
 layout: default
-title: Evaluation Sheet for Deep Research: A Use Case for Academic Survey Writing
+title: "Evaluation Sheet for Deep Research: A Use Case for Academic Survey Writing"
 ---

 # Evaluation Sheet for Deep Research: A Use Case for Academic Survey Writing